 Keeping organized is the best way to stay on top of everything and have a blissfully clean home.
 When a home is organized not only do things just feel better, but it allows you to function with ease in your home.
 Yet for most, it can be hard to keep a busy home organized.
 When it comes to home organization, there are two problems: homes that aren’t organized to begin with or have organization systems in place that ultimately haven’t been kept up with.

-Before starting her career with us at BLINQ, our staff member Julia, worked as a professional organizer in Washington D.C.
+Before starting her career with us at BLINQ, our staff member Julia, worked as a professional organizer in Washington D.C. for many years.
 We sat down with her and asked her to give us a few tips on how to better organize your home and identify some common mistakes many make when it comes to keeping their homes tidy.

 “Organization is great, but there is such a thing as being too organized”, says Julia, “That is always the real killer.”
 When it comes to home organization, many people make the mistake of constructing difficult-to-follow systems or simply go overboard with organizing because they believe that’s is what good organization is.
-However, a fancy multi-step system, or folding every pair of underwear you own into an ornate rectangle is not that.
+However, “a fancy multi-step system, or folding every pair of underwear you own into an ornate rectangle is not that.”

 However, home organization stores aren’t all bad news.
 Julia admits that these stores are great but only if you follow some rules.
 She suggests going to these stores with a list (and measurements!) of what exactly you need or to collect some ideas, but only if you leave your wallet at home!